David-Else/developer-workstation-setup-script/README.md

 ansible-playbook ./install.yml -K
 ```

-Enter your 'BECOME` password, this is your user password, your account must have administrative privileges.
+Enter your `BECOME` password, this is your user password, your account must have administrative privileges.

 Then the final bash install script: